kimjoar/expect-to/README.md

 });
 ```

-It _must_ also end up calling a function.
+It _must_ also end up calling a function, not assert on property access.
 What happens here?

 ```javascript
 myVar.should.be.false;